 Sitemaps probably sound super familiar because they’re usually that one link you can find on any website footer, right?
 However, that’s not the only sitemap you guys need to know about.
-There’s another one that lists all the pages that you have in your website, and it is only accessible to webmasters.
-As XML Sitemaps are quite technical, let’s investigate this topic in detail.
+There’s another one that lists all the pages you have on your website, and it is only accessible to webmasters.
+As XML Sitemaps are pretty technical, let’s investigate this topic in detail.

 What are XML Sitemaps?

 An XML Sitemap is an XML file that lists all the URLs of a website which you’ll upload to Search Console to send the URLs to Google and to track their indexation- it’s as simple as that.
 Each URL will be accompanied by parameters that tell search engines how to interact with every single page.
 Let’s look at an XML Sitemap example by sitemaps.org using several parameters; then, we’ll analyze them later.

 <?xml version="1.0" encoding="UTF-8"<urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> <url> <loc>http://www.example.com/</loc> <lastmod>2005-01-01</lastmod> <changefreq>monthly</changefreq> <priority>0.8</priority> </url> <url> <loc>http://www.example.com/catalog?item=12&desc=vacation_hawaii</loc> <changefreq>weekly</changefreq> </url>

 <url> <loc>http://www.example.com/catalog?item=74&desc=vacation_paris</loc> <lastmod>2004-12-23T18:00:15+00:00</lastmod> <priority>0.3</priority> </url>

 Apart from the list of URLs, you can see these other elements, which may be relevant for your SEO strategy: